sanoojes/Spicetify-Lucid/README.md

 - **Auto updates (planned):** Bug fixes are addressed promptly to keep your theme experience smooth.
 - **Dynamic background that adapts to album art:** Enjoy a visually engaging experience with a background that changes based on your current song album art.
-- **Multiple color schemes:** Choose from a variety of color schemes to match your style (dark, light, dark-green, coffee, comfy, dark-fluent).
+- **Multiple color schemes:** Choose from a variety of color schemes to match your style (dark, light, dark-green, coffee, comfy, dark-fluent, greenland, biscuit).
 - **Easy installation via scripts or Spicetify Marketplace:** Choose the installation method that best suits you.

 ## Join the Community!